 There is also the worlds fastest quick draw lady, Nicole Franks, seen below, See more about her in the article further down the page...Franks is just as fast as the guys!

-So Bob Munden is the main world record holder at this event, so how fast is he?
-Well Munden can draw his Colt .45 from his holster, cock the hammer and fire accurately at a target in less than 2/10ths of a second or exactly 0.2.
-This is literally as fast as the blink of an eye, and Bob doesn't mind shunning modesty to stand square and admit he's the best!
+Bob Munden was the main world record holder at basic quick draw.
+Munden could draw his Colt .45 from his holster, cock the hammer and fire accurately at a target in less than 2/10ths of a second or exactly 0.2.
+This is literally as fast as the blink of an eye, and Bob didn't mind shunning modesty to stand square and admit that he was the best!

-He can also shoot a playing card in half, that's right through the edge of it at twenty yards and with the first shot.
-He can also flip a dollar coin into the air and shoot it, not shot-shells that fire lots of little ball bearings like gunslingers faked in Buffalo Bill Cody's Wild West Show but just a single bullet.
+He could also shoot a playing card in half, that's right through the edge of it at twenty yards and with the first shot.
+He could also flip a dollar coin into the air and shoot it, not with shot-shells that fire lots of little ball bearings like gunslingers faked in Buffalo Bill Cody's Wild West Show but just a single bullet.

-Bob can also fire his .45 Colt twice in one go, but so fast it only sounds like he fired one shot.
+Bob Munden could also fire his .45 Colt twice in one go, but so fast it only sounds like he fired one shot.
 Amazing but true as the YouTube video below testifies.